 Tourists on motorbikes in Da Nang

-Typical Da Nang fares (2026 estimates, Grab Car).
-My Khe Beach to Marble Mountains: $3–4.
-My Khe to Son Tra Peninsula (Linh Ứng Pagoda): $5–7.
-My Khe to Da Nang Airport: $4–5.
-My Khe to Hàn Market / city centre: $2–3.
-Surge pricing applies on Saturday evenings around Dragon Bridge and during public holidays — allow 30–50% extra.
-GrabBike (motorbike taxi) is roughly 40% cheaper for solo travellers on short trips.
+Current fares, Grab Car.
+My Khe to Marble Mountains: $3-4.
+My Khe to Son Tra (Linh Ứng Pagoda): $5-7.
+My Khe to the airport: $4-5.
+My Khe to Hàn Market: $2-3.
+Saturday evenings near Dragon Bridge surge, add 30-50% and be patient.
+GrabBike (motorbike taxi) is about 40% cheaper for solo travellers on short trips.

 💳 Payment tip

-Cash payment (VND) is available on Grab and often preferred by drivers.
-Keep small notes (20,000–50,000 VND denominations) handy.
-International card payment works reliably but some drivers prefer cash.
+Cash (VND) is fine on Grab and often preferred by drivers.
+Keep small notes, 20,000-50,000 VND.
+Card works reliably but some drivers prefer cash.
 Set both options in the app before your first ride.

 Renting a Motorbike